 Here's an example to get you going quickly: download MINE, and download the gene expression data set into the same folder.
 Then type

-This will instruct MINE to compare each variable to the 0-th variable (in this case, time).
+This will instruct MINE to compare each variable to the 0-th variable (in this case, time) with equitability-oriented parameters.

 MINE is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 If you would like a license for commercial use, please contact us at mine@broadinstitute.org.